carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 that took 0.20058414503000677 seconds
 ```

 Understanding these few snippets of code requires advanced knowledge of Python.
-Rest assured that both classic coroutines and `asyncio` are a large topic that we cannot cover completely.
+Rest assured that both classic coroutines and `asyncio` are complex topics that we cannot cover completely.
 However, we can time the execution of our code now!

 ## Compute $\pi$ again
 As a reminder, here is our Numba code for computing $\pi$: